 Intensity modulated radiation therapy, or IMRT, is a sophisticated form of cancer treatment that delivers very precise doses of radiation to cancerous tumors.
 It is a type of external beam radiation therapy.

-Intensity-modulated radiation therapy was pioneered at the UT Health San Antonio Cancer Center, along with the image-guided planning that helps makes this therapy so precise.
+Intensity-modulated radiation therapy was pioneered at the UT Health San Antonio MD Anderson Cancer Center, along with the image-guided planning that helps makes this therapy so precise.

 Why choose the UT Health San Antonio Cancer Center for IMRT?

 As the only cancer center recognized by the National Cancer Institute (NCI) in Central and South Texas, we began as a radiation therapy center in 1974 and continue to be a leader in the treatment of cancer through radiation therapies.
-Our specialized radiation oncologists have delivered more than 20,000 IMRT treatments, making the cancer center at UT Health San Antonio one of the most experienced IMRT centers in the world.
+Our specialized radiation oncologists have delivered more than 20,000 IMRT treatments, making the Cancer Center one of the most experienced IMRT centers in the world.

 At our cancer center, radiation treatments are delivered using photon and electron beams produced by our highly advanced linear accelerators.

 When is IMRT used?